adamhenson/algorithms-and-data-structures-with-typescript/src/singly-linked-list/README.md

 - While insertions and deletions of certain data structures, like an array, can be more expensive, these operations of a linked list can be done in constant time using pointers.

 <img src="./singly-linked-list-node-removal.png" alt="Singly Linked List node removal" width="800" />
-*Figure 2: an illustration of deletion efficiency.
-By using pointers, deletions occur in constant time O(1)*
+<em>Figure 2: an illustration of deletion efficiency.
+By using pointers, deletions occur in constant time O(1)</em>

 # Cons